Dolf Rieser

 Dolf Rieser (1898–1983) was a South African painter, printmaker, and teacher.
 He illustrated the 1952 edition of Two Tales of the Congo by Joseph Conrad with eight copper engravings.
 He was the author of Art and Science published in 1972.

 Early life and education

 Dolf Rieser was born in King William's Town, Cape Colony, and educated in Germany and Switzerland.
-In 1917, he studied at the École Polytechnique, Zürich, obtaining a diploma in agricultural engineering, then from 1918–22 obtained a doctorate in biological science at the University of Lausanne.
-In 1923, he researched science at Munich University, while studying art with Hans Hoffman.
+In 1917, he studied at the École Polytechnique, Zürich, obtaining a diploma in agricultural engineering, then from 1918 to 1922 obtained a doctorate in biological science at the University of Lausanne.
+In 1923, he researched science at the Ludwig-Maximilians-Universität München, while studying art with Hans Hoffman.

 Rieser studied at the Atelier 17 in Paris with British surrealist painter and printmaker Stanley William Hayter (1901–88) and Polish engraver Józef Hecht (1891–1951).
-In 1926, Hayter had settled in Paris, where he enrolled at the Académie Julian and studied burin engraving privately with Hecht, who also taught Anthony Gross.
+In 1926, Hayter had settled in Paris, where he enrolled in the Académie Julian and studied burin engraving privately with Hecht, who also taught Anthony Gross.